-This is called an annual salvia, but it will also often survive through winter.
+This is called an annual salvia, but it will also often survive through winter as it is really a frost-sensitive perennial.
 In any case, it also self-seeds so you will never be without it!
-It has dainty flowers of red, pink or white and forms a pretty, hazy effect, from late spring to winter.
+It has dainty flowers of red, coral-pink, peachy-pink or white and forms a pretty, hazy effect, from late spring to winter.
 It is a good filler plant and will grow in sun or part shade.

 It is a rather brittle plant which grows to about 50 to 80cm tall , but I have seen taller variants that grow up to 1.5 m in height and have quite a presence, mingling effectively with Dahlia, Pentas and other long-flowering plants.
 Regular deadheading will prolong the floral display.
 If it survives winter, prune it hard at the end of that season and, hopefully, it will regrow.